jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 Truth Table: Logical Disjunction
 ================================

-This chapter continues the adventure with conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+This chapter continues the adventure with conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 Reviewing the tests I have so far, I know that